Trismegiste/WamBundle/README.md

 I also think, like any other language, we, programmers, have some responsability to keep this knowledge alive, and the best way is to port this WAM to PHP, now.
-It's not nostalgia, it's just recollection.
+It's not nostalgia, it's just recollection about these pioneers of computer progamming like Von Neumann or Turing.

 ## Some notes about this translation
 I went through a lot a trouble thanks the "soft-typing" of PHP and the damned "===" but even if I still prefer Java and strong typing, the managing of strings and arrays in PHP is awsum.
+There's probably much optimizations to do since the design was not thought for PHP.
+The good thing is my knowledge of PHP internals has improved.

+## TODO
+ * finish tests for fixtures2
+ * tests for basket => fixtures3
+ * see how to capture output and input in service
+ * refactor and optimize with switch, preg_match...
+ * namespacing and tree of bundle for symfony2